MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 [Connectors](/connectors/connectors) are proxies or wrappers around APIs that allow the underlying service to communicate with the Power Platform or Azure Logic Apps.

-The following two connectors need to be set up to allow communication between SAP ERP and the Power Platform:
+The following two connectors need to be set up to allow communication between SAP ERP and Power Platform:
 - Microsoft Dataverse
 - SAP ERP connector

+To set up connections:

 1. Sign in to [Power Apps](https://make.powerapps.com)

 1. In the left navigation pane, expand **Data** and select **Connections**.